 Amelia Island has everything you’d need for a Florida vacation: shopping, great dining, not-too-crowded beaches, along with a bit of history and recreation.

-Eating On Amelia Island
+1.The Food On Amelia Island Is Pretty Great

 If you travel to eat – you’re in luck.
 Amelia Island has restaurants for all tastes and budgets.
 Knowing that many of the folks that follow Bill On The Road travel on a tight budget – I’m always on the lookout for places that give you a lot of bang for your buck.
 One place I discovered was OPS Pizza Kitchen & Cafe.
 I actually found their casual little Italian joint on Instagram and fell in love with a picture of homemade lasagna and New York Style Pizza.
 The lasagna was good – but the pizza was outstanding!
 Another customer sitting near me mentioned that she just returned from Italy and agreed that the pizza was on par with the authentic thing.
 The lunch special was incredibly reasonable and the service was top notch.

 I had heard about another local favorite called Tasty’s Fresh Burgers & Fries.
 It’s a fast-food joint that opened in 2011.
 All fresh and made to order.
 They offer burgers, hand cut fries, and shakes.
 It’s more expensive than a typical fast-food chain but it’s also local and the food was terrific.
 The cashier suggested their new neapolitan flavored milkshake which turned out to be a wise choice.
+Count a visit here as one of the top things to do on Amelia Island!

 For a fast bite to eat, I grabbed a sandwich at 4th Street Deli & Salads.
 I tried the Italian option and it was huge!
 It was one of several walkable places to eat if you’re staying in the historic district.